 By becoming a member of the charity, you will also be subscribed to monthly email bulletins and to our regular newsletter, produced 3-4 times a year.
 These will keep you appraised of research news, changes in clinical practice, the charity’s activities, meeting and conferences, links to other sources of information and support, and much more.

 Membership of the society also brings other advantages, please view our Join Us page for more details.

 As well as the handbook and newsletters referred to above, the charity produces a range of leaflets and flyers, to inform patients and the general public.
 We also have some materials designed to ensure that healthcare professionals, especially GPs, are well informed.

-THS moderates an online support group on Facebook which links well over 2,000 people and also has it’s own Facebook page.
+THS moderates an online support group on Facebook which links 4,000 people and also has it’s own Facebook page.
 In addition the charity is on Twitter and regularly tweets about its events and activities and about news relating to haemochromatosis.
 You can join, follow, like and so on by using the links to the upper left of this site, or the Facebook and Twitter icons at the very top of the page.
 Social media is a very powerful way of linking with others and sharing experiences, but please take measures to remain safe online.